aws-samples/reactive-refarch-cloudformation/README.md

 ##### Native GraalVM build target

-For this build target, it is necessary to install GraalVM version 1.0.0-rc14.
+For this build target, it is not necessary to install GraalVM, because it uses a multi-stage Docker image to build the application inside of a Docker container.

 1. Change directory to `services/tracking-service/reactive-vertx`: `cd services/tracking-service/reactive-vertx`
-2. Use GraalVM to build the application: `export JAVA_HOME=/usr/lib/jvm/graalvm-ce-1.0.0-rc14`
-3. Build an User-JAR using Maven: `mvn -Dmaven.test.skip=true -Pnative-image-fargate clean package`
-4. Build a Docker image: `docker build . -t <your_docker_repo>/reactive-vertx` -f Dockerfile-native
+2. Build a Docker image: `docker build . -t <your_docker_repo>/reactive-vertx` -f Dockerfile-native

 #### Redis Updater